XRPLF/xrpl-dev-portal/websocket_api.md

 | tx_json | Object | The complete transaction in JSON format |

 *Important:* Even if the WebSocket response has `"status":"success"`, indicating that the command was successfully received, that does not necessarily indicate that the transaction has taken place.
 There are many cases that can prevent a transaction from processing successfully, such as a lack of trust lines connecting the two accounts in a payment, or changes in the state of the network since the time the transaction was constructed.
 Even if nothing is wrong, it may take several seconds to close and validate the ledger version that includes the transaction.
 See the [full list of transaction responses](https://ripple.com/wiki/Transaction_errors) for details, and do not consider the transaction's results final until they appear in a validated ledger version.

+*Warning:* If this command results in an error messages, the message can contain an account secret, if one was provided in the request.
+(This is not a problem if the request contained a signed tx_blob instead.)
+Make sure that these errors are not visible to others, including:

+* Do not write this error to a log file that can be seen by multiple people
+* Do not paste this error to a public place for debugging
+* Do not display the error message on a website, even by accident

 ## book_offers ##